Nowadays, given the current economic climate, redundancies are a common issue for many organizations.

 Who is made redundant?

-Skills and knowledge: It is reasonable for managers to take employees’ skills, experience, performance and knowledge into account in a selection exercise.
-Managers should ensure that such skills are assessed objectively and should avoid difficult to measure tests such as employee “attitude”.
+It is reasonable for managers to take employees’ skills, experience, performance and knowledge into account in a selection exercise.
+Managers should ensure that such skills are assessed objectively and should avoid difficult-to-measure tests such as employee “attitude”.

 The list of criteria should be drawn up to reflect the employer’s business priorities in order to retain the best employees.